rcl-coding/openbadges-criteria/README.md

 ### Contributing to Criteria

 Anyone with a coding skill can contribute to a creating a new criteria or recommending revisions to an existing criteria.
-The criteria project accepts contributions via GitHub pull requests.
-This document outlines the process to help get your contribution accepted.
+This project accepts contributions via GitHub Pull Requests (PRs).
+The following outlines the process to help get your contribution accepted.

 **Contributing**